gustofied/P2Engine/p2engine/README.md

 #### Ledger

-And yes P2Engine is extended with a full ledger, it uses Canton Network, and DAML as the smart contract language..
+And yes P2Engine is extended with a local ledger, it uses Canton Network, and DAML as the smart contract language.
+The local Canton instance has test tokens.

 ##### Initialize Wallets